martindevans/martindevans.me/_posts/2014-04-18-Long-Overdue-Style-Upgrade.md

 ## TL;DR

-My old blog sucked wasn't too bad, but I wanted something with a bit more... colour.
+My old blog wasn't too bad, but I wanted something with a bit more... colour.

 ## Colourful Is The New Black